ansible/ansible-for-rubyists/README.md

 Ansible as an end user.
 (Maybe you know this already).

-Both a facts module and a custom utility module are demoed, showing how you can use custom facts to select a group of systems where a certain criteria is true and then do things to those systems, all using native Ruby modules, run by Ansible.
+Both a facts module and a custom utility module are demoed, showing how you can use custom facts to select a group of systems where certain criteria are true and then do things to those systems, all using native Ruby modules, run by Ansible.

 Facts Modules and Regular Modules